Back to Kohler Guides

 Clean the Sensor Window

-The sensor window on the Kohler faucet body is typically a small translucent lens on the deck plate or spout base.
+The sensor window is a small dark or translucent lens on the front of the spout base, just above the deck plate.
+On some models it is integrated into the base of the spout neck.
 Mineral deposits, soap residue, or cleaning product film on this window reduce IR transmittance and degrade sensor response over time.
 Clean the sensor window with a soft damp cloth and dry completely.
 Do not use abrasive cleaners or paper towels on the lens surface.
 After cleaning, test sensor response distance — it should return to the original 4 to 6 inch range.

 5